 The answer is yes, it already is.
 The membership of the Aryan Brotherhood is estimated as high as twenty thousand in and out of the prison system.
 The anti-immigrant sentiment of the Tea Party isn’t hard to turn in a more explicitly fascist direction.
 What about the right wing “libertarians”?
 Is there any reason to believe that in a moment of social disruption that they wouldn’t advocate for wholly private, for-profit policing to “secure order”?

 These moments require us to do more than treat anarchism like an interesting book club.
 We need to engage in thoughtful, committed, and sincere organizing to prepare ourselves and our communities for the challenges that lie ahead.
 We need to develop an anarchism with deep roots in our struggling communities and work within those communities to develop a counter- hegemonic intellectual and organizing tradition.
 It is and always has been the only hope for achieving an anarchist future and is essential to defending against any drift towards fascism.
 It’s apparent to me that especifismo offers vital lessons for us to learn exactly these things. to some or all people.
-Without a

 Class Struggle Anarchist Network and Beyond